oicr-gsi/dimsum/dev_guide.md

 before building/running as usual outlined in the [README](/README.md)

-Global styles independent of Tailwind should be added in `/src/resources/static/css/input.css`
+**Tailwind should be used in most cases**.
+In the event that truly [custom styles](https://tailwindcss.com/docs/adding-custom-styles) are needed, they can be defined in `/src/resources/static/css/input.css`.

 ## TypeScript